Using RDS Data API - Amazon Aurora

 To enable Data API when you create a DB cluster, select the Enable the RDS Data API checkbox in the Connectivity section of the Create database page, as in the following screenshot.

-For instructions on how to create a database, see the following:
+For instructions on how to create an Aurora DB cluster that can use the RDS Data API, see the following:

 To enable Data API while you're creating an Aurora DB cluster, run the create-db-cluster AWS CLI command with the --enable-http-endpoint option.